marco-zani/on-demand-slices/docs/UI.md

 The slicer offers 2 main functions: The initialization and the ability to toggle a specific profile

 ### Initialization
 The inizialization requires the slicer to load all the data from the `profiles.json` file and convert it to usable `Profile` objects.
-The JSON file is organized to store `id` and `name` of a profile, plus an array of `slices`, each element containing the list of `devices` and a `minBandwidth` value
+The JSON file is organized to store `id` and `name` of a profile, plus an array of `slices`, each element containing the list of `devices` and a `maxBandwidth` value
 Afterwards the slicer creates an empty `Topology` object and loads the different links in the network topology from mininet.
 Lastly it takes the association between hostname, and its IP and MAC addresses and sends it to the controller using the `sendDevices()` function.

 ### Enabling a profile